auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 A synchronization point is a continuation whose most efficient cracking attack costs almost as much _per guess_ as the work required to create that continuation in the first place.
-This property immplies that a password hash computation can transferred from one device to another with full credit for key-stretching work already performed.
+This property implies that a password hash computation can transferred from one device to another with full credit for key-stretching work already performed.